-For example, it should be noted that hormone medication is usually paid for separately.
-As for maintenance fees, most clinics include the costs of the first year or two in the initial budget.
-The patient will then have to bear the cost of maintaining the frozen eggs, which is about 300-400€ per year.
+As for the maintenance fees for the vitrified eggs, most clinics include the costs of the first year or two in the initial budget.
+After that, the patient will have to assume the cost of the maintenance of the frozen eggs, which is about 300-400€ each year.

 If you are considering freezing your oocytes to have a baby in the future, we recommend that you get your Fertility Report now.
 In 3 simple steps, it will show you a list of clinics that fit your preferences and meet our strict quality criteria.
 Moreover, you will receive a report via email with useful tips to visit a fertility clinic for the first time.